steelbrain/event-kit/README.md

 ##### Disposable

 Disposables are the base of this architecture, they are objects that have a `dispose` function on them.
 It is called whenever a parent object is being disposed, all of the cleanup code should go there.
+Also note that every function in the EventKit architecture that accepts a `Disposable`, also accepts a function callback.

 ##### Emitter